-Earlier this week Marc Lore, fifty-year-old billionaire, spoke in an interview of the future city that he is planning in the west of the USA.
-A small project: 400 billion dollars and 5 million people.
+Earlier this week Marc Lore, fifty-year-old billionaire, spoke in an interview of the future city he is planning in the western USA.
+Not a small project: 400 billion dollars and 5 million people.

-And how would this new "promised land" be governed?
-Between project details, Lore coined the word "equity" for the occasion: a sort of crasis between equity and capitalism.
-Beautiful ideology, which, as happened recently, covers the "simple" need to make one's own rules to escape the injustices perpetrated against the poor billionaires.
+And how would this new “promised land” be governed?
+Between project details, Lore coined the word “equitism” for the occasion: a sort of portmanteau between equity and capitalism.
+Nice ideology, which as happened recently covers the "simple" need to make one's own rules to escape the injustices perpetrated against poor billionaires.

-And so we see a full bloom of beautiful videos and beautiful renderings of very advanced "sovereign" cities teeming with greenery and solar-powered flying machines.
+And so we see a whole flourish of beautiful videos and beautiful renderings of highly advanced "sovereign" cities teeming with greenery and solar-powered flying machines.

-The utopia of Lore's future city, like other similar projects (mostly abortions) between presentation videos, "core values" and "sustainable urban design", seems more dictated by the fact that its "creator" is fed up with to pay taxes.
+The utopia of Lore's future city, like other similar projects (mostly abortive) between presentation videos, "fundamental values" and "sustainable urban design", seems more dictated by the fact that its "creator" got tired of to pay taxes.
 At least in the traditional way.

-"Purpose" taxes and future city as a startup
+“Purpose” taxes and the future city as a startup

-In the future city that Lore wants to build, the land will be owned by a private trust on which citizens are free to build and sell their homes.
-Taxes will be paid primarily for city infrastructure improvements voted for by citizens.
-A rather trivial idea, presented as a "battle of ideas" to be voted on.
+In the future city that Lore wants to build, the land will be owned by a private trust on which citizens are free to build and sell their own homes.
+The taxes will be paid primarily for citizen-voted infrastructure improvements in the city.
+A rather banal idea, presented as a "battle of ideas" to be voted on.

 If you go to the desert where the land is worth nothing, you create a foundation that manages the land and people go there to live and pay taxes to build infrastructure, as the future city grows the value of the foundation increases.
 It could be worth a trillion dollars.
 And everyone would know exactly what the taxes they pay are being spent.